nikiimisal/Project-Python-App-CI-CD-with-Jenkins-GitHub/README.md

 This project demonstrates a **complete CI/CD pipeline** for a **Python application** using **Jenkins and GitHub Webhooks**, fully automated from **code push → build → test → deploy**.

+>>This documentation is beginner-friendly as well as professional.
 ---

 <p align="center">